dnidever/moogpy/docs/index.rst

 1) Model Atmospheres

-   MOOG can read Kurucz/ATLAS model atmosphers.
+   MOOG can read Kurucz/ATLAS or MARCS model atmospheres.
+See pages 12-17 in the `MOOG manual <_static/WRITEnov2019.pdf>`_ for the format and examples.

 2) Linelists

    MOOG requires a specific linelist format.
+See pages 20-21 in the `MOOG manual <_static/WRITEnov2019.pdf>`_ for the format.

 3) Stellar parameters and elemental abundances.